audreyfeldroy/cookiecutter-pypackage/README.rst

 * `lgiordani/cookiecutter-pypackage`_: A fork of Cookiecutter that uses Punch_ instead of bump2version_ and with separate requirements files.

-* `briggySmalls/cookiecutter-pypackage`_: A fork using Pipenv_ for package management, with linting, formatting and more.
+* `briggySmalls/cookiecutter-pypackage`_: A fork using Poetry_ for neat package management and deployment, with linting, formatting, no makefiles and more.

 * Also see the `network`_ and `family tree`_ for this repo.
 (If you find anything that should be listed here, please add it and send a pull request!)